agathis-project/salix-arctica/README.md

 - in normal configurations, the GPIOs are allocated to branches on individual basis, in a point to point connection.

+- unused GPIOs are wired directly, in order, one by one, from down-trunk connector to first GPIOs pins on up-trunk connector.

 - uP determines the overal connectivity map from the branch descriptors stored in the branch id eeprom.